fenago/machine-learning-essentials-module1/lab_07/README.md

 - [`5-subsetting_data.ipynb`](./5-subsetting_data.ipynb): showcases strategies for subsetting the data by rows, columns, and/or Boolean criteria
 - [`6-adding_and_removing_data.ipynb`](./6-adding_and_removing_data.ipynb): provides examples of adding additional rows/columns and removing rows/columns from a `DataFrame` object

 All the datasets necessary for the aforementioned notebooks, along with information on them, can be found in the [`data/`](./data) directory.
-The end-of-chapter exercises will use these datasets as well; solutions to the exercises can be found in the repository's [`solutions/ch_02/`](../solutions/ch_02) directory.
+The end-of-lab exercises will use these datasets as well; solutions to the exercises can be found in the repository's [`solutions/ch_02/`](../solutions/ch_02) directory.